 The Ph.D. program should take, on average, six years, although time to degree may vary depending on: the amount of coursework taken, the time between advancement to candidacy and writing of the dissertation, and the amount of research and writing time required of the dissertation (especially if fieldwork is necessary).

 The Ph.D. program is divided into three major components:

-1. Coursework.
-Students entering with a recent, relevant M.A. degree in religious studies should expect to take at least six quarters of coursework total before sitting for qualifying exams.
-Students entering directly from a B.A. should expect to take seven or eight quarters of coursework.
-A tentative schedule of coursework should be established at the beginning of the program with the Faculty Graduate Advisor, and is subject to revision during this first stage of the program.

-2. Qualifying Examinations.
-After coursework, Ph.D. students must sit for three qualifying examinations (details below) followed by an oral defense of the written exams.
-Once these exams are passed, a student is officially "advanced to candidacy" by the Graduate Division.

-3. Prospectus and Dissertation.
-After advancing to candidacy, Ph.D. students must present a formal prospectus for a dissertation (details below) and are then responsible for producing a dissertation, which is the capstone requirement of the Ph.D. program.
-Students should expect this stage of the program to take at least two years, perhaps more depending on research and writing time.
+- 1. Coursework.
+Students entering the Ph.D. program with a recent, relevant M.A. degree in religious studies should expect to take at least six quarters of coursework total before sitting for qualifying exams.
+A student entering directly from a B.A. should expect to take seven or eight quarters of coursework.
+A tentative schedule of coursework should be established at the beginning of the program with the Faculty Graduate Advisor, and is subject to revision during this first stage of the program. - 2.
+Qualifying Examinations.
+After coursework, the Ph.D. student must sit for three qualifying examinations (details below) followed by an oral defense of the written exams.
+Once these exams are passed, the student is officially "advanced to candidacy" by the Graduate Division. - 3.
+Prospectus and Dissertation.
+After advancing to candidacy, the Ph.D. student must present a formal prospectus for a dissertation (details below) and is then responsible for producing a dissertation, which is the capstone requirement of the Ph.D. program.
+The student should expect this stage of the program to take at least two years, perhaps more depending on research and writing time.